UMDBPP/Balloon_Performance/README.txt

 README for BalloonGUI3

+GUI is built for a 1920x1080 screen, if your resolution is different, this may require edits to the postion definition in hs.fig

 The program generates a GUI for balloon perfomance calculations.
 The program requires additional functions that are called.
 The dependency is as follows: